Geoff Aunger: United States

 He rejoined the 86ers of the A-League and also played for the Milwaukee Wave of the indoor National Professional Soccer League.
 Aunger had 7 goals in 18 games with the 86ers in 1995.

 Aunger played in the MLS for the New England Revolution in 1996, when he led the team in games and minutes played, while scoring 3 goals, all on penalties.
 He converted the first penalty kick in Revolution history on April 27, 1996, in the Revolution's home opener against D.C.
 United.
 The goal was the first ever scored by the Revolution at Foxboro Stadium.
 He tried his luck once more in England, this time with Stockport County but made but one appearance, as a substitute the day after signing.
 He then joined the A-League's Seattle Sounders.

 A second chance in MLS in 1998 with D.C.
 United, as Aunger won in training camp the right-back position.
 After 6 matches he lost his starting position and spent rest the season in and out of the line-up.
 1999 saw him however start 24 games for the team however as a midfielder, and won the 1999 MLS Championship with United.
 He was also the first Canadian to play in the MLS Cup final.
 In 2000, Geoff made 26 appearances for United.
 He was traded to the Colorado Rapids in 2001, and appeared in one game.
 In total, Aunger played 104 regular season MLS games and 9 Cup play-off contests.

 International career

 He made his debut for Canada in a March 1991 North American Championship match against Mexico, but since this game was not regarded official he won his first senior cap coming on as a sub in an April 1992 friendly match against China.
 He earned a total of 44 caps, scoring 4 goals.
 He has represented Canada in 13 FIFA World Cup qualification matches.

-Geoff Aunger played for Canada vs Brazil in 1994.

 His final international was a November 1997 World Cup qualification match against Costa Rica, a game after which Alex Bunbury, Frank Yallop and Colin Miller also said farewell to the national team.

-Geoff Aunger played for Canada vs Mexico in 1997.